-The compliance requirements in the Division of Social Services "Crosscutting Requirements" in Section D (Supplement #DSS-0) are applicable to this grant.
+The compliance requirements in Supplement "DSS-0 Crosscutting Requirements" are applicable to this grant.

-A. ACTIVITIES ALLOWED OR UNALLOWED 93.566
+A. ACTIVITIES ALLOWED OR UNALLOWED

 Refugee Cash Assistance

 County departments of social services must allow any refugee wishing to do so an opportunity to apply for cash assistance and must determine the eligibility of each applicant.
 Refugees who are enrolled in the Federal Match Grant Program with their local resettlement agency are prohibited from receiving Refugee Cash Assistance while on Match Grant.
 The local resettlement agency is to notify the county department of social services of any refugees enrolled in the Match Grant Program.